ashusao/ST-SampleNet/README.md

 # ST-SampleNet

-# Spatially Constrained Transformer with Efficient Global Relation Modelling
+# Spatially Constrained Transformer with Efficient Global Relation Modelling for Spatio-Temporal Prediction

 ## Description
-This repository is the implementation of the paper "**Spatially Constrained Transformer with Efficient Global Relation Modelling**" by Ashutosh Sao and Simon Gottschalk.
+This repository is the implementation of the paper "**Spatially Constrained Transformer with Efficient Global Relation Modelling for Spatio-Temporal Prediction**" by Ashutosh Sao and Simon Gottschalk.

 ![ST-SampleNet](images/Architecture.png)